top of page

 • In the engine room of a vessel with an inboard engine with propulsion power up to 3000 kilowatts within the EEZ

-Shipboard safety skill set & first aid units – STCW95 Component (if applicable) - 8 days
+Shipboard safety skill set & first aid units - STCW95 Component (if applicable) - 8 days (Can be done first or last)

-MED 3 Course Dates
+MED 3

 The combination theory and practical course incorporates both design, operation and maintenance knowledge of main propulsion and ancillary equipment, auxiliary systems, extra-low voltage electrical systems, work health and safety, marine environmental legislation compliance and sustainability.